 \paragraph{Phillips Curve and Okun's Law} The Phillips Curve~\citep{phelps1967phillips} describes the short-run inverse relationship between unemployment and inflation, while Okun's Law~\citep{okun1963potential} depicts the quarterly negative relationship between changes in the unemployment rate and real GDP growth.
 Following prior work \citep{li2024econagentlargelanguagemodelempowered}, we use these well-known empirical regularities as major tests of the plausibility of macroeconomic dynamics in our simulation.
 Recent economic studies using more modern methodologies and granular data document that the Phillips Curve slope is small and has flattened in recent decades \citep{Hazell2022PhillipsSlope, Furlanetto2024PhillipsSlope}.
 Consequently, a steeper or more negative slope does not necessarily indicate a more faithful reproduction of the Phillips Curve.
 We plot the relationships using one data point per quarter in Figure~\ref{fig::classic-curves}\footnote{For simulations that operate on an annual time scale, we use annual data points instead.}.
 As shown in Figure~\ref{fig::classic-curves}, SimCity successfully demonstrates these relationships.\footnote{We omit AI-Economist from this comparison because unemployment is not incorporated in its framework.}

-\paragraph{Beveridge Curve} The Beveridge Curve captures the negative relationship between the job vacancy rate, which is the number of unfilled job openings as a proportion of total job postings, and the unemployment rate~\citep{Blanchard1989BeveridgeCurve,lengnick2013agent}.
-SimCity successfully exhibits this relationship too, whereas other frameworks in comparison lack the firm module needed to explicitly model job vacancies.
+\paragraph{Beveridge Curve} The Beveridge Curve captures the negative relationship between the job vacancy rate, which is the number of unfilled job openings as a proportion of total job postings, and the unemployment rate~\citep{Blanchard1989BeveridgeCurve}.
+SimCity successfully exhibits this relationship, whereas the previous LLM-driven ABM, EconAgent, lacks the firm module needed to model job vacancies.